bytecodealliance/WASI-Virt/README.md

 wasi-virt config.toml -o virt.wasm
 ```

-With the configuration schema:
+With the configuration file format:

 ```
 [env]
 # Support all env vars on the final host (apart from the overrides)
-# Set to "None" to entirely encapsulate the host env
+# Set to "none" to entirely encapsulate the host env
-host = "All"
+host = "all"
 # Always ensures that this env var and value is set
 overrides = [["CUSTOM", "VAL"]]
 ```